Let’s face it, selling a new product on Amazon is tough, especially for beginners.

 The visuals you present significantly impact your marketing strategy and how customers see your brand.

-According to ViSenze, a leading AI solutions provider for merchants and sellers, over 70% of consumers make purchases based on video and image content.
+Over 70% of consumers make purchases based on video and image content.

 Statistics website Statista also said that consumers aged between 25 to 34 years expected at least 5 photos on any product they purchased online.